-Anyway, let’s talk about every one being shocked, shocked! that such things go on in Washington.
-Who knew?Except any one who’s paid attention knows the IRS easily can be, and is, used politically.
+Anyway.
+Let’s talk about every one being shocked, shocked! that such things go on in Washington.
+Who knew?Except any one who’s paid attention knows that the IRS easily can be, and is, used politically.

 Hell, over 130 years ago, when the notion of taxing individual incomes in peacetime was just that — a notion — a man often quoted here warned against such folly: